justinrgarrard/world-of-naevis.net/docs/more/archetypes/fighter_warprince.md

 # Fighter: Warprince

-_The Windblade martial art is a popular fighting style among Navean officers.
+_The Windblade martial art is popular among Navean officers.
 Derived from Elven sword and bow techniques, users make use of momentum to wield their weapons with unusual grace.
 Blademasters, sharpshooters, and professional duelists are typical practitioners._

 #### Bonus Proficiencies